secretnodes/secretnodes.org/docs/tutorials/ledger-swap.md

 If you'd like to stake, here is how you can with Puzzle!

-Currently secretnodes.org is the largest node by a long shot. **So we are reccomending users stake to "Quiet Monkey Mind".
-Remember that spreading out stake is extremely important in regards to decentralizing the network.**

 1. Go to Puzzle and select the Node you would like to stake with.

 Notes when selecting a node